"Interest Rates Are So Low That I’m Looking Into Higher Yield Options for My Retirement Account."

-The Federal Reserve recently announced that we can expect to continue seeing low interest rates well into the year 2014—and there’s no guarantee that rates will improve even then.
-This is disturbing news for many, and it has spurred more and more investors to start looking for alternatives to the low yields on their existing investments.
+When the Federal Reserve sets low interest rates, investors start looking for alternatives to the low yields on their existing investments.
 The North American Securities Administrators Association (NASAA) has warned investors, especially vulnerable senior investors, to be careful not to fall prey to investment fraud as interest rates tumble.

 Many Investment Scams Have These Warning Signs in Common: